cuspuk/ena_submit/README.md

 # ENA Sample Submission Automation Script

 This repository contains a Python script designed to automate the submission process of biological samples to the European Nucleotide Archive (ENA).
-It specifically supports the submission of COVID-19 / Respiratory, Influenza, and Antimicrobial resistance samples (AMR).
 The script is configured to handle the submission of one sample at a time.

 ## Table of Contents
 - [Overview](#overview)